JShi12/Customers-and-Products-Analysis-SQL-and-Python/README.md

 The SQL file (Customers_and_Products.sql) contains the SQLite queries I used to explore the dataset with DB Browser (https://sqlitebrowser.org/dl/), which is a commonly used tool to handle SQLite databases.

 ## Jupyter Notebook file
-I executed the queries with Python in the Jupyter Notebook file (CustomerAndProductAnalysis_QueryingSQLiteFromPyton), illustrated some results and summeried the results.
+I executed the queries with Python in the Jupyter Notebook file (CustomerAndProductAnalysis_QueryingSQLiteFromPyton.ipynb), illustrated some results and summerised the results.

 ## Summary results